webprofusion/certify-docs/docs/script-hooks.md

 * The `$result.ManagedItem.CertificatePath` value will be set to the filename (including path) of the PFX file containing the requested certificate, unless the site is new and has not had a successful Certificate Request, in which case the value will not be set.

 * PowerShell Execution Policies may be set by your administrator which affect script execution.
-You can set the default script execution policy in the server settings file `%PROGRAMDATA%\Certify\serviceconfig.json`
+The app will try to set the policy to "Unrestricted" by default which may conflict with higher level policy settings.
+You can set the default script execution policy in the server settings file (then restart the Certify background service) `%PROGRAMDATA%\Certify\serviceconfig.json`
    * `"PowershellExecutionPolicy":"Unrestricted"` or
-   * `"PowershellExecutionPolicy":"Bypass"` etc
+   * `"PowershellExecutionPolicy":"Bypass"` or
+   * `"PowershellExecutionPolicy":""` (blank string) to use the default policy set by your administrator.